Dougherty County Vehicle Impound Guide

 - • Check if your auto insurance covers towing/storage (some policies do)

-Getting Your Car Back After DUI Arrest in Dougherty
+Getting Your Car Back After DUI Arrest in Dougherty County

-Being arrested for a DUI in Dougherty, Georgia, is a stressful experience.
+Being arrested for a DUI in Dougherty County, Georgia, is a stressful experience.
 On top of the legal worries, you're likely dealing with the immediate problem of getting your car back.
 This guide provides practical information on how to retrieve your impounded vehicle after a DUI arrest in Dougherty County.
 Acting quickly is crucial to minimize fees and prevent further complications.

 Your Vehicle After a DUI Arrest